DONATE SUPPLIES

 • Syringes without needles

-Main Items NOT Accepted
+Items NOT Accepted

-• Broken equipment/instruments
+• Broken equipment/ instruments

 • General furniture

-• Used Consumables/Supplies
+• Used Consumables/ Supplies

 • Syringes with needles